Can your young reader read 1000 Books Before Kindergarten?

 How do I track the books we read?

 When you register for 1000 Books Before Kindergarten, you will receive your first reading log.
-Return your completed logs to the Youth Service desk to receive the next log.
+Complete the logs and return them to the Youth Service desk to receive the next log.

 What books count towards our 1000 Books Before Kindergarten goal?